-The Federal Deposit Insurance Corp. said Friday it took over Miami-based Republic Federal Bank, with $433 million in assets and $352.7 million in deposits.
+The Federal Deposit Insurance Corp. took over Miami-based Republic Federal Bank, with $433 million in assets and $352.7 million in deposits.
 A bank based in Boca Raton, Fla., 1st United Bank, agreed to assume all the deposits and $267.1 million of the assets of the failed bank.
 The FDIC will retain the rest for eventual sale.

 In addition, the FDIC and 1st United Bank agreed to share losses on $210.4 million of Republic Federal's loans and other assets.